vmorgenshtern/scattering-clustering/README.md

 To get the repository running, you will need several python packages, e.g., numpy, kymation, pytorch or matplotlib.

 You can install them all easily and avoiding dependency issues by installing the conda environment file included in the repository.
-To do so, run the following command from the Conda Command Window:
+To do so, run the following command from the Conda Command Window or from a Terminal:

 ```shell
 $ conda env create -f environment.yml
 $ conda activate scat_clustering
 ```

-The specific requirements are listed in [this file](https://github.com/vmorgenshtern/Scattering_MNIST/blob/submission_6225/environment.yml)
+The specific requirements are listed in [this file](https://github.com/vmorgenshtern/Scattering_MNIST/blob/master/environment.yml)

 *__Note__:* This step might take a few minutes

 ## Directory Structure

 The following tree diagram displays the detailed directory structure of the project.
-Some directory names and paths can be modified in the [CONFIG File](https://github.com/vmorgenshtern/Scattering_MNIST/blob/submission_6225/src/CONFIG.py).
+Some directory names and paths can be modified in the [CONFIG File](https://github.com/vmorgenshtern/Scattering_MNIST/blob/master/src/CONFIG.py).

 ```
 ScatClustering